steven-terrana/chess-puzzles/README.md

 # Chess Puzzles

-A Next.js app that displays chess puzzles and tracks a user's progress.
+A Next.js app that displays chess puzzles from Chess: 533 Problems, Combinations, and games by László Polgár and tracks a user's progress.

+Special thanks to

 ## Features